mbdeaton/MNRThickDiskPaper/README.md

 How does the MNR affect neutrino flavor evolution around a disk if ...

 1. ... it's geometrically thick?
+2. ... general relativistic?
-2. ... the emission and scattering neutrino-surfaces are distinct?
+3. ... the emission and scattering neutrino-surfaces are distinct?
-3. ... the neutrino-surfaces are energy-dependent?
+4. ... the neutrino-surfaces are energy-dependent?

+Each of these steps in realism can be decoupled from the others, but as a first sweep through the problem, we'll treat them in combination, by modeling the disk as an isentropic GR disk (a la Fishbone & Moncrief 1976).

 __Audience__.
 Neutrino oscillation modelers.
 People pursuing the question: "Is